 At both the district and college level, clear policies and procedures govern honesty, responsibility and academic integrity.
 Not only do these policies exist for students, but also for faculty.
 At the district level, Board Policy 5-8051 addresses academic freedom for students and corresponds with Education Code Sections 76067, 76120.
 Board Policy 5500 addresses standards of student conduct on campus and in the classroom, designed to promote a healthy learning environment.
 (Board Policy 5-8051) Board Policy 4030 delineates the academic freedom that faculty have and separates their roles as agents of the district/college and private citizens.
 (Board Policy 4030) The MJC Catalog and the Campus Life Student Learning Manual also clearly delineate policy on Academic Integrity and the Student Code of Conduct.
 (Catalog, p.
 357-358; Campus Life Student Learning Manual, p.
 13-14) Both the YFA and CSEA contracts speak to professional behavior and the promotion of a civil workplace.
 (YFA, CSEA contracts) The YFA and CSEA contracts also explicate processes for discipline consequent to unethical behavior.
 Analysis and Evaluation:

 Modesto Junior College and the Yosemite Community College District have established and published clear policies and procedures that promote honesty, responsibility and academic integrity for students as well as District and College staff.
-These policies are reviewed periodically and are in place to promote a healthy working and learning environment.
+District Council periodically reviews these policies to ensure they promote a healthy working and learning environment.

 Standard I.C.9